jasminetntu/bunny-bistro-accounting-ledger/README.md

 An accounting ledger app interactable through the console, designed for a fictional cafe named "Bunny Bistro."
 This tool helps the cafe efficiently track their financial activity.

-Built entirely in Java to practice application development, specifically to gain familiarity with streams and enums.
+Built entirely in Java to practice application development, specifically to gain familiarity with streams, enums, file structure, and robust error-handling.

 ### 🗝️ Key Features